Managing your diabetes, making healthy food choices, and finding time to exercise can be challenging when you travel.

 Even if you just bring a few healthy snacks, it will save you a lot of headaches (and unnecessary calories) when you find yourself stuck in some meeting where they only serve sodas, cake, and candy.

 If you don’t want to bring your food, most hotels and restaurants do have reasonably healthy options.
 They might not be ideal, but we have to work with what is available.
-I suggest ordering a lean protein (chicken or fish), veggies, and a good carb (sweet potato, brown rice, etc.).
+I suggest ordering a lean protein (chicken or seafood), veggies, and a good carb (sweet potato, brown rice, etc.).
 Just decline the butter, heavy dressings, and white bread.

 Let’s say that you did your research and the hotel claims to have a great gym.
 Hurrah!
 So after you check in at the hotel, you go to the hotel gym, all fired up and ready to go, and what do you see?
 Five small dumbbells and an exercise bike.
 There are no other gyms nearby (you already checked), so this is what you have to work with.
 Not ideal, but you can make it work if you are well prepared.